Beczheng/mysql_cloudmanaged_databases/README.md

   | Networking | Firewall rules | Click `+ Add 0.0.0.0 - 255.255.255.255`. |
   | | | Click create instance. |

+- For the MySQL setup on Azure, I used this [resource](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/connect-workbench).

 #### 2. GCP
 - Login to your Google Cloud account.
 - Click the drop down button next to Google Cloud.